So you’re considering using shea butter for hyperpigmentation? Hyperpigmentation is a skin condition that causes the skin to become darker than usual.

 The dark spots can be anywhere on your body, including on your face.

-The soap will help lighten the dark spots and block tyrosine from making more melanin.
+These products will help lighten the dark spots and block tyrosine from making more melanin.

-Best Kojic Acid Soap for Hyperpigmentation
+Best Kojic Acid Products for Hyperpigmentation

 Side Effects of Using Shea Butter for Hyperpigmentation